 Camping in the Jura

-The magical forests and majestic mountains of Jura provide an amazing setting for a really active holiday - with mountain biking, walking and hiking, and of course, superb water sports.
-So if you’re looking to try somewhere different in France for your camping holidays, in Jura you’ll find just what you’re looking for.
+The magical forests and majestic mountains of Jura provide an amazing setting for a really active holiday filled with mountain biking, hiking, water sports and dog-friendly walks if you plan on bringing your canine friends on holiday, too.

-Cascades du Hérisson This spectacular natural feature is a series of thundering waterfalls and torrents, dropping more than 800 metres through a rocky valley.
-The Maison des Cascades Visitor Centre explains the history and legends of the Hérisson valley.
+Cascades du Hérisson - This spectacular natural feature is a series of thundering waterfalls and torrents, dropping more than 800 metres through a rocky valley.
+Head to the Maison des Cascades Visitor Centre to learn about the history and legends of the Hérisson valley.

-Baume-les-Messieurs Set at the meeting point of three valleys, the pretty village of Baume-les-Messieurs is home to a famous Benedictine Abbey, which in turn houses a spectacular 16th century altar piece.
+Baume-les-Messieurs - Set at the meeting point of three valleys, the pretty village of Baume-les-Messieurs is home to a famous Benedictine Abbey.
 Take a guided tour of Les Grottes de Baume, an amazing system of caves and underground lakes carved out by the River Dard.

-Besançon Besançon is dominated by the sprawling Citadel that overlooks the town and the river.
-Enjoy the view from the ramparts and allow plenty of time to explore the Museum of French Resistance and Deportation, the natural history museum and zoo, and the Musée Comtois, depicting local life and history.
+Besançon - A city on the Doubs River dominated by its sprawling Citadel.
+Enjoy the views from the ramparts and allow plenty of time to explore the Museum of French Resistance and Deportation, the natural history museum and the Musée Comtois, which depicts local life and history.

-Lons-le-Saunier The pretty town of Lons-le-Saunier is proud of its Roman heritage and its thermal spa.
+Lons-le-Saunier - A pretty town with Roman heritage and a thermal spa.
 There are several museums, including one dedicated to its famous son, Rouget de Lisle, the composer of the ‘Marseillaise’.

-Clairvaux-les-Lacs This small market town is the main resort of the Jura lakes region.
-The scenic Grand Lac with its lovely beach is the focus for many water sports.
-There’s also an aerial adventure park set in a pine forest.
+Clairvaux-les-Lacs - This small market town is the main resort of the Jura lakes region.
+The scenic Grand Lac with its lovely beach is the focus for active pursuits, but there’s also an aerial adventure park set in the surrounding pine forest.